HelenaNN/sd-adaptation-energy/setup.md

 - **`sd-diffusers`** — for adaptation and inference
 - **`scores`** — for metric computation and plotting

+The instructions of this section are orientative as for each environment there are different requirements.
+Treat this file as a guide.
+Also you can work with a single conda environment if you want, just be careful with dependencies between Python libraries.

 ---

 ## Training Environment (`sd-diffusers`)